realness-online/web/docs/architecture.md

 - The data it makes is yours

 ### Data structure

+Each user has their own directory of html files that is their activity.
+A `Profile` has an `Avatar`, many `Statements`, many `Relationships`, many `Events`, and many `Posters`

 ```
-/people/${phone-number}/index.html
-											 /avatars/${created-at}.html
-										 	 /posters/${created-at}.html
-											 /statements/index.html
-	 										 /events/index.html
+index.html
+statements/index.html
+events/index.html
+avatars/${created-at}.html
+posters/${created-at}.html
 ```

+Relationships are exclusive to the device. a person's feed is created on the client.
+The app makes heavy use of HTTP2 streams, able to pull hundreds of files into the client as one query.

 ## Code Map

 ### `src/persistance`
-The object model is a `Profile` an `Avatar`, many `Statements`, many `Relationships`, many `Events`, and many `Posters`

-Realness doesn't store relationship information on the server, so a person's feed is created on the client.
-[Feed.js](https://github.com/scott-fryxell/realness/blob/master/src/views/Feed.vue) makes heavy use of HTTP2 streams.
-I am able to pull potentially hundreds of files into the client as one query.
-It's an interesting algorithm that loads up to date profile and statement information from a simple list of phone numbers.
-Feed is performant  (sorting the feed by date is currently averaging 5 milliseconds) and has plenty of headroom for optimization as the user base grows.
+`Storage.js` defines the object model. utilizing

 `src/modules`